Lokua/o-/README.md

 `npm install`

-If adding a new file, run `bin/gen.js` afterwords.
+If adding a new file, run `node bin/gen.js` afterwords.
 This will add the file to the sass imports list.

 Documentation generation is custom and housed internally; regenerate by